apache/mesos/docs/configuration.md

       PYTHON
     </td>
     <td>
-      which Python interpreter to use
+      Which Python interpreter to use.
     </td>
   </tr>
   <tr>